SADMQ/HomeHub/README.md

 ## Project Overview

-1. ESP32 sends sensor data to the Raspberry Pi Zero via MQTT.
+1. Arduino sends sensor data to the Raspberry Pi Zero via MQTT.
 2. Python program receives the data.
 3. The Python program:
    - Saves the data locally in `sensor_data.db` (backup in case of internet loss)
-   - Sends data to ThingsBoard over the internet *(not yet implemented)*
+   - Sends data to ThingsBoard over the internet

 ---
 ## Project Structure